 If you do not have the required mathematics results or mathematics at the required level, you are still allowed to start at LUC The Hague, but will be required to take a Mathematics Diagnostic Exam at the start of the academic year.
 This exam is meant to assess your mathematics level.
 It provides an indication whether more training is needed in order to be able to successfully complete the compulsory mathematics course in the second semester of the first year.
 If you are required to take the diagnostic exam, you will receive an email from the Admissions Office with further information.
 It is free of charge for students.
-Students who will need more training will be advised to take either the two- or three-week Remedial Math course based on the diagnostics exam results.
-A Remedial Mathematics course is scheduled in January before the start of the second semester.
-Following the Remedial Mathematics course is not compulsory.
+Students who will need more training will be advised to work on their Maths skills throughout the first semester.
 It is the student's own responsibility and decision to follow the advice given at the end of the Mathematics Diagnostic Exam or not.
-These courses are at the student's own expenses.
+Supplementary courses are at the student's own expenses.